Happy Veteran’s Day to Our Veteran Owners

-Spotlight Kitchens of October – Cabinet Refacing
+Spotlight Kitchens of March – Cabinet Refacing

-• Project Location: Miami Beach, FL
+• Project Location: Clearwater, FL

 • Remodel type: Cabinet Refacing

-• Type of door style: Elegante II
+• Type of door style: Carson

-• Project Location: La Crosse, WI
+• Project Location: Onalaska, WI

 • Type of door style: Shaker